 Once you have a term sheet you are near the promised land!
 But you need to do DD now!
 The time it takes you to provide all the DD is basically going to dictate how long it takes to get the deal done, so you can start executing.
 Nuts.

-How to approach due diligence preparation
+How to approach due diligence checklist preparation

 Let’s get pragmatic.
 These are the steps to set up your dataroom.

-- Set up a new dropbox folder.
+- Set up a new Dropbox folder.
 Name it ‘[STARTUP] due diligence’

 - Create folders in the root folder.
 Name them ‘A’ -> ‘M’ sequentially.
 For each first level folder, create a second level folder for all the second level points in the checklist you add data for.
 If you don’t have info for the data oint, you don’t need to add it.
-Make sure the second level folder has the same naming convention as the due diligence template
+Make sure the second level folder has the same naming convention as the due diligence checklist

-- When you have content to add to the dataroom, update the due diligence template and ensure you put the files in the right folder
+- When you have content to add to the data room, update the due diligence template and ensure you put the files in the right folder

 - For each line in the checklist, in column C, use the dropdown for yes or no if you can provide the information.